wshropshire/dviont/README.md

 ## Usage

+> [!WARNING]
-Before use for the first time, you can execute the `download_clair3_models.py` to download Clair3 models that are appropriate for the respective Dorado basecalling model used for your ONT sequencing data:
+> Before use for the first time, you can execute the `download_clair3_models.py` to download Clair3 models that are appropriate for the respective Dorado basecalling model used for your ONT sequencing data:
 ```bash
 ./dviont/bin/download_clair3_models [--output-dir] [model_name(s)]
 ```